IBM/pypeline/doc/notes/func_interpolation_BL_signals.rst

 Implementation Notes
 ********************

-:py:func:`~pypeline.util.math.fourier.fs_interp` can be used to obtain samples of a function using the algorithms above.
+:py:func:`~pypeline.util.math.fourier.fs_interp` and :py:class:`~pypeline.util.math.fourier.FFTW_FS_INTERP` can be used to obtain samples of a function using the algorithms above.